A note from SLHS about COVID-19

 Submit one application for each program

 * Due to increased processing time, the international application deadline is December 30th for the Fall semester and September 15th for the Spring semester.

 - Hold a baccalaureate degree, or its equivalent from an accredited college or university

 - Recommended overall undergraduate GPA of at least 3.25

-- MA-SLP applicants should have 25 observation hours
+- MA-SLP applicants should have the necessary prerequisites and 25 observation hours

 - Official GRE scores (not required for the 2023/24 application cycle)